2016 Masters (darts)

 The 2016 Unibet Masters was the fourth staging of the non-ranking Masters darts tournament, held by the Professional Darts Corporation.
-It was held between 30–31 January 2016 at the Arena MK in Milton Keynes, England.
+It was held between 30 and 31 January 2016 at the Arena MK in Milton Keynes, England.

 Michael van Gerwen retained his 2015 title, beating Dave Chisnall 11–6 in the tournament's final.

 Qualifiers

 The Masters only features the top 16 players in the PDC Order of Merit.
 These are: